panzerdp/dmitripavlutin.com/content/posts/129-nodejs-es-modules/index.md

 [Run the command in the demo.](https://codesandbox.io/s/mjs-extension-8cio7?file=/month.mjs)

-`February` is printed in terminal.
+`February` is printed in the terminal.

 ### 1.2 { "type": "module" } in *package.json*